Kerry Group to buy preservatives maker Niacet for $1 billion

-DUBLIN (Reuters) -Irish ingredients giant Kerry said on Monday it will buy preservatives maker Niacet Corp for 853 million euros ($1.01 billion), investing the proceeds of the sale of its consumer foods operations in its core business.
+LONDON, June 21 (Reuters) - Irish ingredients giant Kerry said on Monday it will buy preservatives maker Niacet Corp for 853 million euros ($1.01 billion), investing the proceeds of the sale of its consumer foods operations in its core business.

 Niacet creates preservation technologies for use in bakery, meat and pharmaceuticals, and low-sodium preservatives for meat and plant-based food.